remy/remysharp.com/public/rider.md

 **1. Code of Conduct**: There is public Code of Conduct linked available on your conference pages.

 **2. Speaker Diversity**: as a white cis man, I count as "another white dude" at your event, and I want to see conferences showing off the truly diverse world we live in.
-The event will have _at least_ 50% non-white cis men speaking including at least a person of colour.
+The event will have _at least_ 40% non-white cis men speaking<super>✻</super>.

 **3. Costs covered**: all speakers' travel and lodging is covered.